ct-Open-Source/tuya-convert/README.md

 * a Raspberry Pi 3B+ + USB-WIFI with this image from [here](https://www.offensive-security.com/kali-linux-arm-images/)
 	https://images.offensive-security.com/arm-images/kali-linux-2018.4a-rpi3-nexmon-64.img.xz

 Any Linux with a Wifi adapter which can act as an Access Point should also work.
-Please note, that we have tested the Raspberry Pi with clean installations only.
-If you use your Raspberry Pi as a smart home server, we recommend using another SD card for a clean installation.
+Please note that we have tested the Raspberry Pi with clean installations only.
+If you use your Raspberry Pi as a smart home server, we recommend using another SD card with a clean installation.

 ## PROCEDURE
 ### INSTALLATION